lsu-ddem/pathways-site/content/6_Resources/8_Arduino /_index.md

 [The chapter 10 introduction page](https://pdm.lsupathways.org/4_physicalcomputing/) contains a list of the common differences between the arduino code and the javascript that we have been using for the course up to this point.

-[learn.sparkfun.com](https://learn.sparkfun.com/) contains many instructional pages and tutorials on many of the concepts and components utillized in this course
+[learn.sparkfun.com](https://learn.sparkfun.com/) contains many instructional pages and tutorials on many of the concepts and components utilized in this course.

+[This page](https://learn.sparkfun.com/tutorials/pulse-width-modulation/all) contains more detailed information about Pulse Width Modulation and LEDs.

 An [automatic calculator](http://www.resistorguide.com/resistor-color-code-calculator/) like this one can be used to easily determine the resistance of your fixed resistor.